KRFOSS/kali-docs/introduction/download-official-kali-linux-images/index.md

 ---

 {{% notice info %}}
 IMPORTANT!
-Never download Kali Linux images from anywhere other than the official sources.
-Always be sure to verify the SHA256 checksums of the file you've downloaded against our <a href="https://www.kali.org/downloads/"> official values</a>.
+Never download Kali Linux images from anywhere other than the official sources. <br />
+Always be sure to verify the SHA256 checksums of the file you've downloaded against our <a href="https://www.kali.org/downloads/"> official values</a>.<br />
 It would be easy for a malicious entity to modify a Kali installation to contain exploits or malware and host it unofficially.
-Downloads are rate limited to 5 concurrent connections.
 {{% /notice %}}

-## Where to Get Official Kali Linux Images
+#### Where to Get Official Kali Linux Images

-### ISO Files for Intel-based PCs
+##### ISO Files for Intel-based PCs

-In order to run Kali "Live" from a USB drive on standard Windows and Apple PCs, you'll need a Kali Linux bootable ISO image, in either 32-bit or 64-bit format.
+In order to run Kali "Live" from a [USB drive](/docs/usb/) on standard Windows and Apple PCs, you'll need a Kali Linux [bootable ISO image](/docs/installation/), in either 32-bit or 64-bit format.

 If you're not sure of the architecture of the system you want to run Kali on, on Linux or macOS, you can run the command `uname -m` at the command line.
 If you get the response, "x86_64", use the 64-bit ISO image (the one containing "amd64" in the file name); if you get "i386", use the 32-bit image (the one containing "i386" in the file name).
 If you're on a Windows system, the procedure for determining whether your architecture is [detailed on Microsoft's website](http://windows.microsoft.com/en-us/windows7/find-out-32-or-64-bit).